-Ultimate 4wd destination: Buckeye Peak
+Ultimate 4WD Destination: Buckeye Peak in Colorado

 Buckeye Peak

-Tucked away in the Sawatch range just north of Leadville, the road to the summit is totally unpaved.
-The views from the top of this hill are phenomenal, and you can see Leadville, Turquoise Lake and the mountains behind it.
+The peak is located just north of Leadville, in the central part of Colorado, within the San Isabel National Forest.
+The views from the top of this hill are phenomenal, and you can see Leadville, Turquoise Lake, and the mountains behind it.
 You can also see Mount Elbert.

 Pic: Michael Roberts